 Genetic improvement of seed yield in mustard requires a thorough understanding of the nature and extent of variability present in available germplasm.
 Parameters such as genotypic coefficient of variation (GCV), phenotypic coefficient of variation (PCV), heritability in the broad sense, and genetic advance as a percentage of mean together provide a reliable framework for estimating the magnitude of heritable variation and the expected response to selection.
 High heritability coupled with high genetic advance is generally indicative of additive gene action, which is most amenable to direct selection for improvement (Singh and Chaudhary, 2004; Falconer and Mackay, 1996).

-Correlation studies reveal the nature and strength of association among yield-contributing traits, allowing breeders to exploit indirect selection pathways.
+Correlation studies reveals that the nature and strength of association among yield-contributing traits, allowing breeders to exploit indirect selection pathways.
 Path coefficient analysis, as an extension of correlation, partitions the correlation between a trait and yield into direct and indirect components, thereby identifying the most influential traits for simultaneous selection.
 Together, these analytical tools have been extensively and successfully employed in the genetic improvement of oilseed brassicas (Basalma, 2008; Yadava et al., 2021; Meena et al., 2022).

 The present investigation was therefore undertaken with the following objectives: (1) To characterize Indian mustard genotypes using morphological traits as per DUS guidelines, and (2) To assess genetic variability, correlation, and divergence for seed yield and its component traits.